clariedm/IDS_Client_Downloads/README.md

 ________________________
 The address is ________________________

+After that, open Chromium through the graphic user interface and go to the address.
+When NodeRed opens you should be able to see an import button.
+You should use it to import the json file that you will find in the bin folder in the file navigtor.

+After you've imported the file, click on deploy and close the window.
+You should be able to see the NodeRed interface running in your browser at [NEW ADDRESS]:1880/ui .

+## Configuring the client Raspberry Pis - Part 3
 # Case 1: The address is 127.0.0.1
 If the adress is 127.0.0.1 then you can run a second file using the following command line in your terminal:
 ```